 Our drive is our subconscious human needs.
 Love and connection, contribution, growth, uncertainty, certainty and significance.
 These can be met negatively, neutrality or positively.

-Some people can have high levels of narcissism traits in all areas, yet still have empathy.
-Does this make them a narcissist, that depends they are not entirely as they are not on the spectrum, yet if they meet these needs in quick fix destructive ways, it does make them extremely negative, and extremely toxic, you can still be around these kinds as they are not always dangerous, so you just need to limit your time, understand where you think on a gallon level, they are only capable of thinking on a pint-sized level?
+Some people can have high levels of narcissism traits in all areas yet still have empathy.
+Does this make them a narcissist?
+That depends.
+They are not entirely as they are not on the spectrum, yet if they meet these needs in quick fix destructive ways, it does make them highly negative and extremely toxic.
+You can still be around these kinds as they are not always dangerous, so you just need to limit your time and understand where you think on a gallon level.
+They are only capable of thinking on a pint-sized level?

-Some people are confident, take selfies, most people lie, yet they do so to protect someone; most of us like to call these white lies and those who do often feel guilty and horrible afterwards.
-Someone on the disorder who lies does it to protect themselves only and only feels shame if someone finds out.
+Some people are confident and take selfies, and most people lie, yet they do so to protect someone; most of us like to call these white lies and those who do often feel guilty and horrible afterwards.
+Someone with the disorder which lies does it to protect themselves only and only feels shame if someone finds out.
 They do not feel guilty.

-Humans have a fight, flight, freeze or fawn mode to protect themselves; those on the narcissist personality disorder, somewhere most often due to childhood trauma, turned to Fight mode.
-To defend themselves not understanding it’s only detrimental to their happiness, it becomes a way of life, and the more they protect themselves, the more they destroy others.
+Humans have a fight, flight, freeze or fawn mode to protect themselves; those with the narcissist personality disorder, somewhere most often due to childhood trauma, turned to Fight mode.
+To defend themselves, not understanding it’s only detrimental to their happiness, it becomes a way of life, and the more they protect themselves, the more they destroy others.

 Those not on the disorder when around a narcissist might go into fight mode, not realising you’ve been manipulated and provoked, you may lash out at the narcissist; does this make you a narcissist?
 No, this makes you human, with a defensive mechanism.
 Some of us do manage to avoid going into flight mode if we’ve not been manipulated too much and get out fast; some freeze and stay stuck, never changing, never growing, until one day they get sick and tired of being sick and tired and leave, others fawn, unwittingly giving in to the narcissist’s demands, for fear of what will happen to them if they were to stand up to the narcissist.